 VyprVPN’s Windows, Mac, Android, Anonabox, and router apps let you set up an OpenVPN connection with just a couple of clicks.
 Most other OSes, custom router firmware and NAS systems allow you to set it up manually, though you may need to use some third-party software; iOS, for example, has no native support for OpenVPN and requires the use of a special app.

 Chameleon is VyprVPN’s exclusive protocol, created in-house and offered by no other provider.
 It takes the open-source OpenVPN codebase and builds upon it for enhanced security.

-In addition to the standard 256-bit encryption provided by OpenVPN, Chameleon scrambles packet metadata to prevent websites, ISPs and governments from detecting your VPN usage via DPI.
-Metadata from other protocols includes subtle indications that a VPN is in use, so sites like Netflix and oppressive governments like China use DPI to analyze and block traffic based on metadata – a tactic that’s defeated by Chameleon’s metadata scrambling.
+In addition to the standard 256-bit encryption provided by OpenVPN, Chameleon scrambles packet metadata to prevent websites, ISPs, and governments from detecting your VPN usage via DPI.
+Metadata from other protocols include subtle indications that a VPN is in use, so sites like Netflix and oppressive governments like China use DPI to analyze and block traffic based on metadata – a tactic that’s defeated by Chameleon’s metadata scrambling.

 Streamers and users trying to circumvent government VPN bans can make great use of the Chameleon protocol, as can those whose ISPs use DPI to throttle bandwidth when VPN use is detected.
 Chameleon is supported by VyprVPN’s Windows, Mac, Android and router apps, but as it’s a proprietary protocol, no manual configuration is available for any OS.

 Chameleon is only available to VyprVPN Premium users; if you choose the less-expensive basic tier, you won’t be able to use Chameleon.